jorgelon/kubernetesinmyhead.net/docs/database/cloudnative-pg/production.md

 ## Configuration

 - Always setup a backup section in our clusters and review the status of the backups
-- Try not to enable spec.enableSuperuserAccess
+- Try not to enable spec.enableSuperuserAccess.
+You can create additional roles with the needed permissions.
 - Configure the primaryUpdateStrategy
 - Define the resources (requests and limits in the cluster)
 - Give the postgresql pods a higher priority class
 - Leave spec.enablePDB enabled (default)
 - Use odd replicas (3, 5, ...)
 - Configure the affinity section to distribute the instances in nodes
-- Use selectors and taints/tolerations to have the cluster pods in a nodes with an appropiate performance
-- You can also dedicate nodes to the postgresql instances
+- Consider to use dedicated and/or performance nodes in the the postgresql instances